I used to send the emails

 Everyone wins.
 Quieter inboxes.
 Cleaner outbound.
 Fewer pitches into the void.

-If that sounds like the inbox you want, connect Gmail and let the nanny take it from here.
+If that sounds like the inbox you want, check your email and let the nanny take it from here.

 Five principles, written down.